posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Run the [command "Session: Focus on Variables View"](command:positronVariables.focus), which will open up the Variables View if it is not already open.

 1. Click the "View Data Table" icon or double-click on any of the table variables to open them in the Data Explorer.
+Start with the `falcons_seasons` dataframe.

 1. Play around with the Data Explorer to filter, sort, and visualize the data.
 For more information, see the [Data Explorer documentation](https://positron.posit.co/data-explorer.html).

+    - Open the "Summary Panel", which columns are missing data?

+    - Use the "Summary Panel" to see the distribution of `Head Coach`.
+Which Head Coach has the longest tenure?

+    - Sort the data by `W` (wins) and `PF` (points for).

 You're done! 🎉